BuildMyEvent/.github/profile/README.md

 ## 📡 API for Developers

 If you're a developer or an existing ticketing platform, **BuildMyEvent's API** provides the tools to integrate Web3 technology into your services.
 You can offer **NFT tickets** to attendees, enabling blockchain features and adding value to the event experience.
-While the platform itself is no-code for event creators, developers will need technical knowledge to integrate and customize the API for their platforms.

 ## 🤝 Join the Community